How to Send Email Notifications from ESP32 using CircuitDigest Cloud

 Issue 1: Email Not Being Delivered

-If the ESP32 shows that the email is sent but you do not receive it, the issue may be related to an incorrect API key, wrong recipient email, or unverified email address.
+If the ESP32 shows that the email is sent, but you do not receive it, the issue may be related to an incorrect API key, a wrong recipient email, or an unverified email address.
 Make sure the API key is valid and properly copied into the code.
-Also check your spam or junk folder, as automated emails are sometimes filtered there.
+Also, check your spam or junk folder, as automated emails are sometimes filtered there.

 Issue 2: Incorrect Template ID or Parameters